 Preservation and protection of open space lands continues to remain a top priority for Franklin residents.
 The continued financial support shown by Township residents allowed for land preservation of many properties.
-The community has continued to support Franklin's ability to leverage funding via partnering with other entities (e.g., Chester

-County, Natural Lands, and Brandywine Conservancy).
+The community has continued to support Franklin's Franklin Township is leveraging as much money from other external sources for land conservation as possible ability to leverage funding via partnering with other entities (e.g., Chester County, Natural Lands, and Brandywine Conservancy) with continued support from the community.